kawai-225/peekls/README.md

 This is a CLI tool that

 ## Description
-peekls is a command-line tool for listing files in a directory with additional useful features.

-Unlike the standard ls command, peekls provides:
-•	Ignore-aware listing using .gitignore and .dockerignore
-•	README tagline preview for directories
-•	PDF title preview for PDF files

-This tool helps users quickly understand directory contents without opening files.
+peekls is a command-line tool that enhances `ls` by providing ignore-aware file listing and lightweight previews such as README taglines and PDF titles.
+It helps users quickly understand directory contents without opening files.It is developed in Rust.

 ## Usage
 ```